open5e/open5e/source/gameplay-mechanics/between-adventures.rst

 you continue to practice your profession.

-If you are a member of an organization that can provide gainful employment, such as a temple or a thieves’ guild, you earn enough to support a comfortable lifestyle instead.
+If you are a member of an organization that can provide gainful employment, such as a temple or a thieves' guild, you earn enough to support a comfortable lifestyle instead.

 If you have proficiency in the Performance skill and put your